⦁ Adam West’s Final Batman Performance

 When it first surfaced that there was going to be a follow up to Batman: Return of the Caped Crusaders, and that William Shatner would be portraying Harvey Dent/Two-Face, the assumption/rumour was that it would be based on Harlan Ellison’s Lost Episode, The Two-Way Crimes of Two-Face… a story which I will review in a separate post in the near future.

-It appears with the trailer that dropped recently (which I have included a link to at the bottom of this post), that this will be a completely new story.
+It appears with the trailer that dropped recently (which I have included at the bottom of this post), that this will be a completely new story.

 Having seen the trailer I’m absolutely fine with this being a new story, it seems like a brilliant story in the vain of the classic show.